 Chinese New Year greeting videos usually showcase everyone in the company or organisation wishing the audience a Happy Chinese New Year.
 They could include a segment where the employees gather together to sing Chinese New Year songs as well.

-Some ideas to make your Chinese New Year greeting videos more interesting and memorable:
+Here are some ideas that you can consider to make your Chinese New Year greeting videos more interesting and memorable:

-- Give a virtual tour of your work space.
+- Give a virtual tour of your workspace to your stakeholders and clients.